 This is a hollow muscular tube between your mouth and your stomach.

 Why does it happen in pregnancy?

-Many women who have heartburn during pregnancy have never had problems before.
+Many people who have heartburn during pregnancy have never had problems before.
 Unfortunately,

 if you had heartburn before becoming pregnant, you’re more likely to have symptoms

 while you are pregnant.
 Although the exact reasons aren’t clear, most experts believe

 that pregnancy hormones, particularly progesterone, play a role.
 Hormones cause relaxation

 of the esophageal sphincter.
 This is a tight circular band of muscle at the top of

 the stomach.
 This allows partly digested food and stomach acids to backflow, or reflux,